Today's Articles

 Previously, Arizona had provided prosperity and an escape from Southern racism and lynching.
 However, they still faced discrimination, racial harassment, and segregation.
 As more African American students began attending the Phoenix Union High School, they were segregated to the "colored department," which held its classes in the basement.

 But in 1926, Phoenix Colored High School opened its doors to African American students from around the valley.
 It was renamed George Washington Carver H. S. in 1943.
 Carver School for Blacks only closed in 1954 as nearly half a century of school segregation stopped in Arizona.
 The Phoenix Monarchs Alumni Association (PMAA) planned to turn the (old) school into an African American Cultural Center and Museum.
-The Phoenix Union High School District trustees, voted in December 1994 to sell the school to the PMAA for $200,000.
+The Phoenix Union High School District trustees voted in December 1994 to sell the school to the PMAA for $200,000.

-Blacks across the nation are buying formerly segregated schools for cultural purposes.
+Blacks across the nation are buying formerly segregated schools for cultural preservation purposes.
 In Tucson, the Dunbar Coalition is buying Dunbar Elementary School.

 To Become a School Principal